 Luyten 726-8 (UV Ceti)

-One of the nearest star systems to the Sun at a distance of 8.73 light-years (see stars, nearest); it lies in the constellation Cetus, northeast of Deneb Kaitos (Beta Ceti).
+Luyten 726-8 (UV Ceti) is one of the nearest star systems to the Sun at a distance of 8.73 light-years (see stars, nearest).
+It lies in the constellation Cetus, northeast of Deneb Kaitos (Beta Ceti).
 Luyten 726-8 is a binary in which both components are red dwarfs in a highly elliptical orbit of period 26.5 years that takes the two stars between 2.1 and 8.8 AU apart.
 Component B is an extreme example of a flare star that can surge in brightness by a factor of five in less than a minute, then fall somewhat slower back down to normal luminosity within two or three minutes before flaring suddenly again after several hours.
-In 1952, Luyten 726-8 B, better known by its variable-star name UV Ceti, was observed flaring to 75 times its normal brightness in only 20 seconds.
+In 1952, Luyten 726-8 B, better known by its variable-star name UV Ceti, was observed flaring to 75 times its normal brightness in only 20 sec.
 It is the prototype of the class known as UV Ceti stars.